 DOSAGE

 This medicinal plant should be taken under medical supervision.
-A cure of senna must be brief (limited to 8 or 10 days) and put in place of episodic way.
+A cure of senna must be brief (limited to 8 or 10 days) and put in place in an episodic way.
 If no results appear within the first four days, medical consultation is required.

 RECOGNIZED BENEFITS